metamageia/notes.gagelara/content/metamageia/articles/Effortless Obsidian to Quartz CI&CD for Beginners with GitHub Actions/Effortless Obsidian to Quartz CI&CD for Beginners with GitHub Actions.md

 		- https://github.com/marketplace/actions/file-existence
 	- Template Repository
 		- https://github.com/metamageia/Quartz-Template
+	- add a note about the obsidian Git plugin and updating repos from your phone
 # Effortless Obsidian to Quartz CI/CD for Beginners with GitHub Actions

 ## Table of Contents